 - ½ cup cooked black beans (I used canned)

 For the dressing:

-- 1 tbsp tahini or peanut or almond butter
+- 1 tablespoon tahini or peanut or almond butter

-- 1 tbsp tamari (or soy sauce, unless gluten free)
+- 1 tablespoon tamari (or soy sauce, unless gluten free)

 - Bring a saucepan of salted water to the boil.

 - Peel and cut kumara into thick slices, add to the pan and turn heat down to a steady simmer.
 Put the timer on for six minutes.